 There are so many questions that come up when you start your adoption journey.
 Here, we’ve compiled the most commonly asked questions about adoption for you.
 This list of questions covers only general topics.
 Once you enter the Adoption for Life program, we’ll help you with more specific questions about adopting a baby.

-Are there any states you cannot work with adoptive parents?
+Are there any states where you cannot work with adoptive parents?

 How old do you need to be to adopt?